Tags

 Posted in Grand Tetons, politics, U.S. Fish and Wildlife, wolves

-Tagged Defenders of Wildlife, Endangered Species Act, Grand Tetons, Idaho Department of Fish and Game, Montana Department of Fish Wildlife and Parks, national parks, NRDC, U.S. Department of the Interior, U.S. Fish and Wildlife Service, wolf hunting, wolves, Wyoming Game and Fish Department, Wyoming Governor Matt Mead
+Tagged Defenders of Wildlife, Endangered Species Act, Grand Tetons, Idaho Department of Fish and Game, Montana Department of Fish Wildlife and Parks, national parks, NRDC, U.S. Department of the Interior, U.S. Fish & Wildlife Service, wolf hunting, wolves, Wyoming Game and Fish Department, Wyoming Governor Matt Mead

 13 Comments